-Ratko Mladic guilty of genocide, sentenced to life in prison
+Ratko Mladic guilty of genocide, sentenced to life

 Mladic's legal team had asked for proceedings to be halted or for the summation of the case to be skipped, which the Judge refused.

-Mladic was charged with two counts of genocide, and nine crimes against humanity and war crimes for his role in the conflict in the former Yugoslavia from 1992 to 1995, during which 100,000 people were killed and another 2.2 million displaced.
-He was found not guilty on one charge of genocide.
+Mladic was charged with two counts of genocide and nine crimes against humanity and war crimes for his role in the conflict in the former Yugoslavia from 1992 to 1995, during which 100,000 people were killed and another 2.2 million displaced.
+He was found not guilty on one charge of genocide, but received a guilty verdict on each of the other 10 counts.

 The trial, which opened in 2012, took place at the International Criminal Tribunal for the former Yugoslavia in The Hague, Netherlands.
-The ad-hoc court was established to prosecute crimes committed during the Balkans conflict.
+The ad hoc court was established to prosecute crimes committed during the Balkans conflict.

 Mladic was accused of orchestrating a campaign of ethnic cleansing, including the slaughter of thousands of Muslim men and boys at Srebrenica in July 1995.
 It is the worst massacre to have taken place in Europe since the Second World War.